 I have just finished my first cycle using a menstrual cup and boy was it an experience!
 I have known about menstrual cups for a long time, however wasn’t really game enough to try them.
 To me, periods have always been something that I would rather not focus my attention on and just count down the days until its gone.

 I kept speaking with friends about it and how to insert it and started to think I had a good understanding before I used it for the first time.
-I did all my preparation work about a week before my cycle came, soaking it in hot water for a while and cleaning it with a disinfectant.
+I did all my preparation work about a week before my cycle came.
+Soaking it in hot water for a while and cleaning it with a disinfectant.
 It was ready to go!

-I felt a little uncomfortable walking out of the bathroom and sitting, but I think that was mostly just me overthinking it.
-I didn’t think that I had inserted it properly as there was still the plastic tab hanging out a little, but by the end of my cycle I came to get used to this.
+I felt a little uncomfortable walking out of the bathroom and sitting.
+But I think that was mostly just me overthinking it.
+I didn’t think that I had inserted it properly as there was still the plastic tab hanging out a little.
+But by the end of my cycle I came to get used to this.
 I don’t think I can get it up any higher.

 The first time I removed the cup I was more nervous than I was putting it in.
 I was expecting a full cup of blood that clumsy me was going to drop on the floor or something.
 I very awkwardly using two hands managed to get it out.
-It was a bit uncomfortable because you don’t make it smaller when it’s coming out like you do when you’re inserting it, but perhaps I was doing it wrong.
+It was a bit uncomfortable because you don’t make it smaller when it’s coming out like you do when you’re inserting it.
+But perhaps I was doing it wrong.

 It was a little confronting to see the cup when I first pulled it out.
 It had brown discharge around it.
 Which is not something that I was expecting and started to get worried that something was wrong with me.
 There was blood in there as well, which I tipped down the sink.
-It wasn’t the kind of blood I was expecting, it was kind of just like a clump of blood and not runny as I assumed it would be.
+It wasn’t the kind of blood I was expecting.
+It was kind of just like a clump of blood and not runny as I assumed it would be.

-The cup got easier to insert and remove throughout my period, and I was sure to look up the brown discharge that I was getting.
-There were ample articles on Dr Google about what it meant and of course some said that it was cause for concern and others said it wasn’t.
-I wasn’t able to find exactly what I was looking for, most were about brown discharge before or after your period not during it.
+The menstrual cup got easier to insert and remove throughout my period.
+And I was sure to look up the brown discharge that I was getting.
+There were ample articles on Dr Google about what it meant.
+And of course, some said that it was cause for concern and others said it wasn’t.
+I wasn’t able to find exactly what I was looking for.
+Most were about brown discharge before or after your period not during it.